reservoirinvest/options/README.md

 Check https://www.interactivebrokers.com/en/trading/margin-stocks.php

 # For NSE
-- [ ] Every sowed option should have a closing order that reaps
+- [ ] Every sowed option should have a closing order that reaps.
+   ... closing order could be based on 2 x of the expROM by dte.
+- [ ] The most profitable trades should be sowed, if it is not there in current position.

 ## Margin Calculation